improvess/raspberry-as-gige-camera/README.md

 - server: the application which runs on raspberry pi to expose the USB camera as an ethernet device
 - client: API and utilities to allow programs to access the camera remotely

-In this session it is shown how to build the server part.
-See the next sessions to know how to use the C++ client API and other ways to acess your camera from a remote computerw AWAa.
+In this section it is shown how to build the server part.
+See the next sections to know how to use the C++ client API and other ways to acess your camera from a remote computerw AWAa.

 ### Building the server part